eclipse-iceoryx/iceoryx/doc/design/service-discovery.md

 Con:

 * New class, which needs RouDi infrastructure integration (e.g. requesting this port)
+* Copy is necessary
-* Starvation possible if the writer updates too often and the reader never finished its read (should be taken care by good documentation)
+* Starvation possible if the writer updates too often and the reader never finished its read (is a general lock-free problem and should be taken care by good documentation)

 ### Decision